 The good news?
-Assuming you have a great business plan solving an in-demand problem, the secret to growth isn’t really a secret at all.
+Assuming you have a great business plan solving an in-demand problem, the secret to company growth isn’t really a secret at all.

 You need to make an honest assessment of how your time is spent and determine what gets you the most bang for your buck.

-Why outsource to a virtual assistant?
+Why Outsource to a Virtual Assistant?

 Virtual assistants help you to maximize your resources

 For many startups, you find that you’re in a situation where you’re “rich in ideas, poor in resources.”
-You have limited time, money, and people power to get ideas off the ground which could really help to grow your business.
+You have limited time, money, and people power to get ideas off the ground which could really help you grow your business.

-While a larger, more established company might look at that problem and throw some money at it, you’re not yet in a position to do so and need to make sensible choices that make the most of the dollars and resources you have available.Virtual assistants help startups gain traction where they may be resource-poor.
-Click To Tweet
+While a larger, more established company might look at that problem and throw some money at it, you’re not yet in a position to do so and need to make sensible choices (and implement an effective business strategy) that make the most of the dollars and resources you have available.

-VAs can take care of the nitty gritty
+VAs can take care of the nitty gritty for your startup

 They bring the skills